 I am so excited that Halloween is finally here!
-As you are putting on costumes and making any last minute plans for the day, I wanted to share some awesome tips from some of my blogging friends regarding how to make Halloween fun (and less stressful) for kids... and YOU!
+As you are putting on costumes and making any last minute plans for the day, I wanted to share some awesome tips from some of my community regarding how to make Halloween fun (and less stressful) for kids… and YOU!

-Make sure to check out what each of these bloggers say and then click through and check out their fabulous blogs too.
+Make sure to check out what each of these parents say and then click through and check out their fabulous blogs too.
 They are all great resources for parents!

 - Pick a low-key non-stressful venue to go to.
 We take our young children to an event at the zoo one night and then to a local grocery store on the night of Halloween.
 Both events are tailored for younger children so they are not scary and the amount of candy and time trick-or-treating is reasonable for a small child.
 No Twiddle Twaddle

 - We do several things.
 Our MOMS Club group visits the local senior home and trick or treats.
 The residents are so tickled to hand out the candy to the kids.
 When at home, we go out right away on Halloween night before it is dark.
 We stop by a few of the neighbors homes to show off the kids.
 The older ones really appreciate it since many of them can not physically handle handing out candy.
 Then the kids help us hand out candy at home.
 Evie @PlayAwayOnline